Skip to main content

 2. Click New Folder and name it goods.

-3. Enter the goods folder, click Upload File, and upload the required images.
+3. Go to the goods folder, click Upload File, and upload the required images.
 These files can be referenced in the project using FileID.

 2. When the files in the cloudfunction directory turn green, it indicates that the cloud function initialization is complete.
 Right-click the folder and select New Node.js Cloud Function to create a cloud function.
-The creation result is shown in the following figure:
+The result is as shown below:

-This article primarily focuses on the mall homepage's index.js and index.wxml.
-For more details on the project configuration file code, refer to index.js configuration and frontend page index.wxml.
+This article primarily focuses on the explanation of the store homepage files index.js and index.wxml.
+For more details on project configuration file code, refer to index.js Configuration and Frontend Page index.wxml.

-In the mall page's index.js, call wx.cloud.database().collection() to get a reference to the product database in the current cloud development environment.
+In the index.js file of the store page, call wx.cloud.database().collection() to obtain a reference to the product database in the current cloud development environment.

 const db = wx.cloud.database()